TobyLobster/StarshipCommand2022/README.md

 In this updated version of the game we instead calculate kx for some fixed constants k (we have a very fast multiply, see below), and compare each against y.
 This is in effect testing if y/x < k, i.e. the slope is less than the constants.

 ### Fast multiply
 A fast multiply routine is a key part of the increase in speed.
-The original game has a several multiply routines ranging from 3 bit, 5 bit, 8 bit, 16 bit and 24 bits.
+The original game has several multiply routines: 3 bit, 5 bit, 8 bit, 16 bit and 24 bit.

 Every star, torpedo, enemy ship, explosion fragment, etc rotates around the player ship.
 So when the game gets busy, lot of rotations means lots of multiplications: